Russia: Geography

 Russia, as one of the world's only three countries bordering three oceans, has links with a great number of seas.
 (Note: Russia borders, clockwise, to its southwest: the Black Sea and the Sea of Azov, to its west: the Baltic Sea, to its north: the Barents Sea (White Sea, Pechora Sea), the Kara Sea, the Laptev Sea, and the East Siberian Sea, to its northeast: the Chukchi Sea and the Bering Sea, and to its southeast: the Sea of Okhotsk and the Sea of Japan.)
 Its major islands and archipelagos include Novaya Zemlya, Franz Josef Land, Severnaya Zemlya, the New Siberian Islands, Wrangel Island, the Kuril Islands (four of which are disputed with Japan), and Sakhalin.
 The Diomede Islands, administered by Russia and the United States, are just 3.8 km apart; and Kunashir Island of the Kuril Islands is merely 20 km from Hokkaido, Japan.

-Russia, home of over 100,000 rivers, has one of the world's largest surface water resources, with its lakes containing approximately one-quarter of the world's liquid fresh water.
+Russia has one of the world's largest surface water resources and is second only to Brazil by total renewable water resources.
+Its lakes contain approximately one-quarter of the world's liquid fresh water.
 Lake Baikal, the largest and most prominent among Russia's fresh water bodies, is the world's deepest, purest, oldest and most capacious fresh water lake, containing over one-fifth of the world's fresh surface water.
 Ladoga and Onega in northwestern Russia are two of the largest lakes in Europe.
-Russia is second only to Brazil by total renewable water resources.
-The Volga in western Russia, widely regarded as Russia's national river, is the longest river in Europe and forms the Volga Delta, the largest river delta in the continent.
+Russia has over 100,000 rivers; the Volga in western Russia, which is widely regarded as the national river, is the longest river in Europe and forms the Volga Delta, the largest river delta in the continent.
 The Siberian rivers of Ob, Yenisey, Lena, and Amur are among the world's longest rivers.

 Climate

-The size of Russia and the remoteness of many of its areas from the sea result in the dominance of the humid continental climate throughout most of the country, except for the tundra and the extreme southwest.
+The size of Russia and the remoteness of many of its areas from the sea result in the dominance of the humid continental climate throughout most of the country, except for the tundra in the far north and the extreme southwest.
 Mountain ranges in the south and east obstruct the flow of warm air masses from the Indian and Pacific oceans, while the European Plain spanning its west and north opens it to influence from the Atlantic and Arctic oceans.
 Most of northwest Russia and Siberia have a subarctic climate, with extremely severe winters in the inner regions of northeast Siberia (mostly Sakha, where the Northern Pole of Cold is located with the record low temperature of -71.2 °C), and more moderate winters elsewhere.
 Russia's vast coastline along the Arctic Ocean and the Russian Arctic islands have a polar climate.